alphagov/government-service-design-manual/service-manual/measurement/user-satisfaction.md

     url: /service-manual/measurement
 ---

-A good service enables users to complete tasks successfully.
-Satisfaction provides a qualitative measure of how satisfying the experience is.
+A good service makes it possible for users to successfully complete tasks.
+User satisfaction helps you to measure the overall quality of the service experience.

-Many government transactions are mandatory and therefore not inherently enjoyable - sometimes referred to as grudge transactions - but you should endeavour to make them as pleasant as possible for users, who may be nervous or stressed when interacting with the government.
+Many government transactions are mandatory for users, so they’re not naturally enjoyable, and are sometimes referred to as grudge transactions.
+Still, try to make them as pleasant as possible for users, who may be nervous or stressed when interacting with the government.

-Asking users how satisfied they are with a service can provide a measure of all the elements contributing to the overall user experience such as ease of use, navigation and design.
+Asking users how satisfied they are with a service can provide you with a measure of all the parts that contribute to the overall user experience, like ease of use, navigation and design.

 ## What you will be measuring

-Defined as the percentage of people who answered either “very satisfied” nor “satisfied” on a five-point scale in response to the question:
+Define user satisfaction as the percentage of people who answered either “very satisfied” or “satisfied” on a 5-point scale in response to the following question.

 Q: Overall, how satisfied were you with this [eg car tax] service today?